Weather in Colombia in September

 Fiesta de San Pacho

-From 3rd September to 5th October, the inhabitants of Quibdó city in Colombia’s Chocó department organise events that culminate in the UNESCO-designated Feast of San Pacho — a nickname given to people called Francisco.
+From 3rd September to 5th October, the inhabitants of Quibdó city in Colombia’s Chocó department organize events that culminate in the UNESCO-designated Feast of San Pacho — a nickname given to people called Francisco.

 Green Moon Festival, San Andrés